Gmercer015/Aubp/README.txt

 		change them ONLY THROUGH THIS WINDOW.changing the file will corrupt the program
 	ResultsWnd-
-		self explanatory. this is a widget that displays the results of the bread pull.Instead of opening a new window the ResultsWnd replacing the screen by overlaying itself above MainWindow, then returning to MainWindow after the user hits 'return'
+		This is a widget that displays the results of the bread pull.Instead of opening a new window the ResultsWnd replacing the screen by overlaying itself above MainWindow, then returning to MainWindow after the user hits 'return' Log-
+		Attempts to keep track of all breadpulls done by the program and provide statistics to the user or serve to track down errors.
+The log is a window itself and writes to it's own file to avoid clutter Help-
+		HTML written documents on how to use Aubp effectivly